jonathanHuwP/CrystalGrowthTracker/README.md

 `python .\build_ui.py`

+### Changing the environment

+If you need to change an old environment following the inculsion or removal of a package.

+Remove old environments:
+'conda env remove --name cgt'
+'conda env remove --name cgt-dev'

+Update conda:
+'conda update --all'

+Create new environment:
+'conda env create -f environment_CGT.yml'

+Activate:
+'conda activete cgt'

 ### Runing the Software

-Open an Anaconda shell and activate the enviroment
+Open an Anaconda shell and activate the environment

 `conda activate CGT`